Optimal selection of the starting lineup for a football team: Introduction

 \section{Introduction}

-Good cross-functional (or multi-disciplinary) teams consist of members coming from different functional areas and/or having different specialized skills.
-Success of such teams depends not only on the excellence of the team members in their respective domains of speciality, but also on the teamwork.
-In this study, we focus on the problem of team selection in the context of football, also known as soccer in some parts of the world including North America.
-Note that a football squad typically consists of a number of players, ranging from 20 to 30, who are specialists in different positions in the field.
-Conventionally, there are four categories of positions -- goalkeepers, defenders, midfielders and forwards.
-For every match, the team management has to select a playing eleven (we use the term `starting lineup' interchangeably in this article) before the game starts.
-Our objective is to develop a statistically sound optimization algorithm that leverages historical data to provide the best possible starting lineup for a team depending on the opposition.
+Good cross-functional teams consist of members having different specialised skills.
+Success of such teams depends not only on the excellence of the individuals in their respective domains of speciality, but also on the teamwork.
+In this study, we focus on the problem of optimal team selection in the context of football (or, soccer).
+A football squad typically consists of a number of players, ranging from 20 to 30, who are specialists in different roles.
+Conventionally, there are four such positions -- goalkeepers, defenders, midfielders and forwards.
+For every match, the team management select a playing eleven (we use the term `starting lineup' interchangeably in this article) before the game starts.
+Our objective is to develop an optimisation algorithm that leverages historical data using sound statistical principle to provide the best possible starting lineup for a team depending on the opposition.

-As we discuss in the context of sports, we note that broadly similar problems have been addressed in literature in the general setup.
-For instance, \cite{Water2007} proposed a mathematical model for balanced team selection in the general context. \cite{Baykasoglu} also worked with a similar setting, without any particular reference to sports, and proposed an algorithm based on fuzzy optimization. \cite{Feng2010} used genetic algorithm for cross-functional team selection, while \cite{Alencar} dealt with selection of project team in multi-criteria decision making framework.
+Although our focus is on sports, we note that broadly similar problems have been addressed in literature in other aspects. \cite{Water2007} and \cite{Baykasoglu} proposed models for balanced team selection in the general context, with the latter using an algorithm based on fuzzy optimisation. \cite{Feng2010} used genetic algorithm for cross-functional team selection, while \cite{Alencar} dealt with selection of project team in multi-criteria decision making framework.